A closed head injury is

 Mental and physical rest will be needed to give the brain time to heal.
 This includes limiting mental tasks like work or school.
 Problems may get worse when a person returns to normal activity too soon.
 It can also slow healing.

 It will take longer to return to a sport or other physical activity.
 Having a second head injury before the brain has fully healed can lead to severe problems.

 Moderate or Severe Injury

-Making burr holes through the scalp and skull to allow excess fluid to drain out.
+Burr holes made through the skull to allow excess fluid to drain

-—removing a section of the skull to allow room for swollen tissue.
-May be needed if the brain is swelling.
+to remove a section of the skull to allow room for swollen tissue

 Riding a bike or motorcycle

 Catching, batting, or running bases in baseball or softball